zuanming/secondrepo/readme.md

 ## Credits
 This website was built using tools and data from various sources, including but not limited to the following:

 * News API is obtained from [https://newsapi.org](https://newsapi.org).
-The API allows users to obtain the latest news from various sources and can be sorted by region, category etc.
+The API allows users to receive the latest news from various sources and can be sorted by region, category etc.

 * Background image was obtained from [Unsplash](https://unsplash.com/photos/w9KEokhajKw), provided by [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov).

-* COVID-19 data was obtained from [NovelCOVID](https://disease.sh), featuring a free API updated every 10mins from sources such as John Hokpins University, Worldometers etc.
+* COVID-19 data was obtained from [NovelCOVID](https://disease.sh), featuring a free API updated every 10mins from sources such as John Hopkins University, Worldometers etc.

-* Charts were generated using [Google Charts](https://developers.google.com/chart) which allows users to easily create charts of various types and is highly customizable.
+* Charts were generated using [Google Charts](https://developers.google.com/chart) which allows users to create charts of various types easily and is highly customizable.

 * The Map was generated using [Leaflet](https://leafletjs.com), the Bing Maps Layer plugin provided by [digidem](https://github.com/digidem/leaflet-bing-layer) and the Bing Maps from [Microsoft](https://www.bing.com/maps).